cibele-as/cibele-as.github.io/_posts/2020-05-02-billings-alarms-aws-using-terraform.md

 If you in a hurry, this module is ready to use in the Terraform Registry, check in the link below.

-{% include elements/button.html link="https://registry.terraform.io/modules/rribeiro1/budget-alarms/aws/0.0.2" text="Terraform Registry" block=true  style="primary" size="sm" %}
+{% include elements/button.html link="https://registry.terraform.io/modules/rribeiro1/budget-alarms/aws" text="Terraform Registry" block=true  style="primary" size="sm" %}

 ## Terraform Module Structure

-Let’s get started by creating a terraform module so that we can reuse in cases where we have more than one account, our folder's structure will be something like this:
+Let’s get started by creating a Terraform module so that we can reuse in cases where we have more than one account, our folder's structure will be something like this:

 ``` bash
 .